peterbartels/meta-hub-codeforall/README.md

-## Code for NL Hackers Hub, Join us and share the projecs you're working on for the government
+## Code for ALL Hackers Hub, Join us and share the projecs you're working on for the government

 # Instructions